eulerlab/pyclass24/exams/Readme.md

   No assistance before submission.
 - The projects may be one of the proposals listed below or one of your own ideas.
 Projects based on your own ideas are very welcome!
+- __After project submission, we will select 3-4 projects for presentations, which means that the team needs to demonstrate their solution (likely in a Zoom call).__
 - Your programming job will be evaluated according to the following criteria:

   | Criterion                                                                                                                                                                             | Weight |